 Now copy the webhook secret to your Discourse

 patreon webhook secret site setting.
 Once that has been saved on Discourse, Discourse groups will be synced to Patreon each time a pledge is updated.

 If you enable Patreon login to your Discourse site, you can limit access to the site to only allow users with Patreon accounts to create an account or login.
 To do this, first make sure that logging into your site via Patreon is working for you, then disable your Discourse site’s

 enable local logins and

 enable local logins via email settings.
 With those settings disabled, the only way users will be able to access your site is through the Login with Patreon link.

 Only allowing users with Patreon account to login to your site does not limit access to the site to your Patreon supporters.
 Users with Patreon accounts who are not your supporters will still be able to use the login link.
 To only allow your supporters to be able to access your site’s content, you need to configure your site’s category security settings to limit access to some or all of your site’s categories to members of Discourse groups that you have linked to Patreon.
-Details about how to set that up can be found here: How to use category security settings to create private categories.
+Details about how to set that up can be found here: How to create private categories using category permission / security settings.

 You can enable the site setting